terascope/standard-assets/docs/operations/data_generator.md

 ```

 ### Stress Test and persistent mode

-In this example job the `data_generator` generates a persistent slice of 10,000 records for all 50 workers until the job is shutdown.
+Example of a job using the `data_generator` to generate a persistent slice of 10,000 records for all 50 workers until the job is shutdown.
 This is useful for stress testing systems and down stream processes.

-Example Job
 ```json
 {
     "name" : "testing",